xoxzo/blog.xoxzo.com/content/Business/the-api-market-en.md

 ======================================

-In Japan, ITR states that the amount of revenue for the API market YoY for 2015 was 80%, and it predicts the between the year 2015 to 2020, the average growth for the API economy is 41%, with revenue gained in 2020 a whopping 5.6 times compared to 2015.[^Ref6]
+In Japan, ITR states that the amount of revenue for the API market for 2015 was 80% more than 2014, and it predicts the between the year 2015 to 2020, the average growth for the API economy is 41%, with revenue gained in 2020 a whopping 5.6 times compared to 2015.[^Ref6]